lmachens/meteor-apm-server/README.md

 [`metricsLifetime`](settings.json) sets the maximum lifetime of the metrics.
 Old metrics are removed after each aggregation.
 The default value is 604800000 (1000 * 60 * 60 * 24 * 7 ^= 7 days).

 As a baseline, a current Meteor application with ~500 DAL uses 0.7 GB for 7 days of APM data.

+[`public.apmEngineUrl`](settings.json) refers to the endpoint URL of your application (this allows to display good hints when creating the application)

 ## Configuration details: